-While the Trustees, acting together as the General Service Board (Great Britain) hold final responsibility for AA's service administration, they should always have the assistance of the best possible committees, service executives, staffs and consultants.
-Therefore, the composition of committees and service assemblies, the personal qualifications of their members, the manner of their induction into service, the systems of their rotation, the way in which they are related to each other, the special rights and duties of our executives, staffs and consultants, together with a proper basis for the financial compensation of these special workers, will always be matters for serious care and concern.
+While the trustees hold final responsibility for A.A.'s world service administration, they should always have the assistance of the best possible standing committees, corporate service directors, executives, staffs and consultants.
+Therefore, the composition of these underlying committees and service boards, the personal qualifications of their members, the manner of their induction into service, the systems of their rotation, the way in which they are related to each other, the special rights and duties of our executives, staffs and consultants, together with a proper basis for the financial compensation of these special workers, will always be matters for serious care and concern.

-n this, the second longest of the Concepts, Bill explained in great detail the composition, functions and relationships of the committees of the General Service Board, the General Service Office and the AA Conference approved publications - as they existed in 1962.
+In this, the second longest of the Concepts, Bill explained in great detail the composition, functions and relationships of the committees of the General Service Board, the General Service Office and the AA Conference approved publications - as they existed in 1962.
 As AA has grown and changed, many of the descriptions have been amended and some of the issues that were addressed have been deleted as they are no longer relevant.
-Nevertheless, the full text is valuable as an historical document and many of the principles still apply as summarised below.
+Nevertheless, the full text is valuable as an historical document and many of the principles still apply as summarized below.